unn4m3d/chunked/README.md

 # chunked

-Chunked files writer and reader (For example, S.T.A.L.K.E.R's all.spawn)
+Chunked files writer and reader (Can read, for example, S.T.A.L.K.E.R's all.spawn)

-Chunked file consists of blocks like following:
+Chunked file usually consists of blocks like following:
 `index:T size:T data:[size]`
 In case of S.T.A.L.K.E.R.'s `all.spawn`, T will be UInt32